Page last updated:

 The ClubGRANTS scheme provides registered clubs in NSW with tax rebates of up to 1.85% of their gaming machine profits over $1 million when they spend an equivalent amount on community development and support.

-The Gaming Machine Tax Act 2001 outlines the legislative arrangements for the granting of a rebate of gaming machine tax levied on registered clubs.
+The Gaming Machine Tax Act 2001 allows the granting of a rebate of gaming machine tax payable by registered clubs.
 Under the Act, a tax rebate is made available to registered clubs provided the Independent Liquor & Gaming Authority is satisfied that an equivalent amount has been applied to expenditure on community development and support.

 - Category 1 - expenditure on specific community welfare and social services, community development, community health services and employment assistance activities;